g0hww/ghpsdr3-kx3-server/README.md

 Notes:
  - Don't touch that dial!
 Changing the KX3's frequency by any direct means should be avoided.
  If you nudge the tuning knob, set it back where it was.
-The rig should be tuned 9kHz below the selected VFO for QtRadios primary receiver.
+Unless you have invoked the dspserver with "--lo 0", the KX3 should be tuned 9kHz below the selected VFO for QtRadios primary receiver.
  - Make sure the frequency readout on the KX3's display shows a resolution down to 1Hz, otherwise a frequency mismatch might occur when the primary receiver in QtRadio changes frequency, as the KX3 seems to round the requested frequency to the displayed resolution.